rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

    Name       Type    Value         Comment
    =========  ======  ============  ====================================================================================================================================================================
    starttime  string  [time stamp]  Time stamp for start of measuring.
 Format according to W3C XML dateTime with a resolution of 3 decimal places.
 All time stamps in UTC.
 E.g. 2009-10-02T14:34:34.341Z
-   P          long    [number]      Number of cars
+   P          long    [0-65535]     Number of cars
-   PS         long    [number]      Number of cars with trailers L          long    [number]      Number of trucks LS         long    [number]      Number of trucks with trailers B          long    [number]      Number of busses SP         long    [number]      Number of trams
+   PS         long    [0-65535]     Number of cars with trailers L          long    [0-65535]     Number of trucks LS         long    [0-65535]     Number of trucks with trailers B          long    [0-65535]     Number of busses SP         long    [0-65535]     Number of trams
-   MC         long    [number]      Number of motor cycles C          long    [number]      Number of bicycles F          long    [number]      Number of pedestrians
+   MC         long    [0-65535]     Number of motor cycles C          long    [0-65535]     Number of bicycles F          long    [0-65535]     Number of pedestrians
    =========  ======  ============  ====================================================================================================================================================================
 ..